MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Current-Location.md

 Set-Location : Cannot find path 'D:\' because it does not exist.
 ```

-When you are using a command-line interface, it is not convenient to use File Explorer to examine
+When you are using a command-line interface, it's not convenient to use File Explorer to examine the
-the available physical drives.
-Also, File Explorer would not show you the all of the Windows
+available physical drives.
+Also, File Explorer would not show you the all the PowerShell drives.
-PowerShell drives.
-Windows PowerShell provides a set of commands for manipulating Windows PowerShell
+PowerShell provides a set of commands for manipulating PowerShell drives.
-drives, and we will talk about these next.